BrentNoorda/FuncyTag/JAVASCRIPT_TUTORIAL.md

 <a name="1"></a>
 ### LESSON 1: basic use

-A minimal use of funcyScript create HTML will look something like this simple example:
+A minimal use of funcyTag-created HTML will look something like this simple example:

     function make_html_snippet()
     {